-The market for Hemophilia A is estimated at US\$15B/year, with an annual cost of up to US\$260,000 per patient.
+The estimated patient annual cost of treatment is up to US\$260,000 per patient.
 The current standard of care involves regular infusions of factor VIII, which achieves normal factor VIII blood levels for only a few hours at a time.
 The HemAcure consortium seeks to develop a product that will provide constant delivery of factor VIII to normalize blood levels (the "Program") in an effort to significantly improve the quality of life of patients suffering from Hemophilia A. The product being developed by the HemAcure consortium is expected to be highly disruptive to the current standard of care treatments for hemophilia A. The therapeutic goal of the Program is to use the patient's own cells corrected for the factor VIII gene.
 These cells placed in the implanted Cell Pouch are expected to release factor VIII on a continual basis at a rate that would be expected to reduce disease-associated hemorrhaging and joint damage.
 The constant delivery of factor VIII is also expected to reduce or eliminate the need for multiple weekly infusions which is the current standard of care using plasma-derived or recombinant, genetically engineered factor VIII for the prophylactic treatment of Hemophilia A.

-We and our advisor, Dr. David Lillicrap, MD, FRCPC (Professor Department of Pathology and Molecular Medicine, Queens University, Canada, Research Chair in Molecular Hemostasis and member of the HemAcure Scientific Advisory Board), believe that the therapeutic potential to have a constant release of factor VIII from a Hemophilia A patient's own genetically corrected cells placed within the implanted Cell Pouch would be a very significant advancement in the treatment of hemophilia A. We believe Sernova's Cell Pouch with its vascularized tissue lined chambers for therapeutic cells, which has already been proven for islet safety and survival in human clinical assessment of diabetes, is an ideal, fully scalable medical device suitable for the potential treatment of Hemophilia A.
+We believe that the therapeutic potential to have a constant release of factor VIII from a Hemophilia A patient's own genetically corrected cells placed within the implanted Cell Pouch would be a very significant advancement in the treatment of hemophilia A. We believe Sernova's Cell Pouch with its vascularized tissue lined chambers for therapeutic cells, which has already been proven for islet safety and survival in human clinical assessment of diabetes, is an ideal, fully scalable medical device suitable for the potential treatment of Hemophilia A.